nubificus/bunny/README.md

         [hvt](https://github.com/Solo5/solo5),
         [Spt](https://github.com/Solo5/solo5).
     3d.
 The architecture of the host where the unikernel will run.
 4. (Optional) The rootfs of the unikernel.
-For the time being, only prebuilt rootfs files are supported and `bunny` will package everything as an OCI image with the respective annotations for [urunc](https://github.com/Solo5/solo5).
+Currently, `bunny` is able to either package existing rootfs files, or to build the rootfs in the form of an initrd.
     4a.
 The source where an existing rootfs file is stored.
-Current supported values are: local, meaning that the file resides somewhere locally.
+Current supported values are: i) `scratch`, meaning that the rootfs should get built from scratch, and ii) `local`, meaning that an existing rootfs file resides somewhere locally.
+The default value is `scratch`.
     4b.
-This field is required, if from is specified and has a value other than `scratch`.The path in the source where the existing rootfs file resides.
-In the case where the `from` field has the value `local`, then the `path` should be relative to the build context.
+The path for the file in the aformentioned source.
+This field is required, if `from` has a value other than `scratch`..In the case where the `from` field has the value `local`, then the `path` should be relative to the build context.
+    4c.
+A list of files to include in the rootfs.
+This field takes effect only when the `from` field has the value `scratch`.
+The files can be defined in the following format: `- <path_in_the_build_context>:<path_inside_rootfs>`.
+The `<path_inside_rootfs>` can be omitted and then the same path as the one in `<path_in_the_build_context>` will be used.
 5. Information regarding an existing prebuilt kernel to use.
 For the time being, `bunny` supports only prebuilt unikernels and `bunny` will package everything as an OCI image with the respective annotations for